 About how we fish & some things to consider:

 We are not trophy hunters.
-2010 was a mouse year, so too is 2014-15 for example, but we avoid the mouse rivers for the most part because we value solitude over all else.
+We’ve been about for 3 mouse events in 11 years, but we avoid the mouse rivers for the most part because we value solitude over all else.
 In 2010 mouse year we tried to get on a previously favorite river but – being a beech forest – there were 2 or 3 cars per 1km along the river during the mouse year.
 That should tell you how many people get ‘geeked-up’ for those trophies.
 However, our goal is to fish in solitude, to enjoy the fish that we encounter.
 Most fish we catch are 4 to 8 pounds.
 There are much larger in New Zealand, but we focus on the out of the way waters generally.
 They are simply more intimate and fun to explore.
 If we walk 20km in a day to engage 10 trout 4 to 8 pounds, we’ve had a wonderful day.
 There are endless possibilities to do just that.
 Sure, you might stumble onto a 10 lb trout by poking around less pressured waters but it isn’t what we’re hoping for.

 “What flies should I bring?” is the #1 question.
 Bring your fly box from home, dries and nymphs with some streamers – add in a few cicadas and away you go.
 If you book a day or a few days with a guide, he’ll get into all those details, but for everyone else, don’t fret and don’t impose the fear of God onto the fishing.
 These are trout and they behave the same way your trout back home do.
 They face upstream, swim, and eat.
 Sure, they’re likely bigger than your home waters, but they still have to use the same micro habitats.
 Some might be tougher to get a take from, others will be very easy.